oria/gridx/README.md

 ### Solution:

 Construct a widget "ExpandableArea", and a module "HeaderExpand".
-Then insert "ExpandableArea" widget into the cell and load module "HeaderExpand".

 * ExpandableArea: a common IDX widget, consisting of "ExpandableArea.js" and template file "ExpandableArea.html".
 It can be used to expand or collapse the content with inside button more or less.
 * HeaderExpand: a module, which adds more and less buttons inside column header to expand and collapse contents of below cells.
 It requires modules "HeaderRegions" and "VirtualVScroller".

+1. Load module "HeaderExpand", and required modules "HeaderRegions" and "VirtualVScroller";
+2. Config the layout of gridx: for each column layout, set "isExpandable" to true and attach a name to "expandableName"; insert "ExpandableArea" widget into cell, with functions "decorator" and "setCellValue".
+Use "data-dojo-props" to cofig the widget, "height" is the default height without more button triggered, "name" is the same as "expandableName", "isExpanded" can determine the initial content status, expanded or collapsed.

 ### Test: